-- Most practitioners (ie managers and HR/OD professionals who are working to engage their employees) have a broader perspective, in that they would like individual employees to be engaged not only narrowly with their current job, but more widely with their team, their line manager, their business or functional area, and their organisation.
+- Most practitioners (ie managers and HR/OD professionals who are working to engage the workforce) have a broader perspective, in that they would like individual employees to be engaged not only narrowly with their current job, but more widely with their team, their line manager, their business or functional area, and their organisation.
+This is particularly important for senior leaders, who need to take people with them in times of change.
 Examples of these definitions illustrate this different focus: - The Institute for Employment Studies (IES 2004)7 defines engagement as 'a positive attitude held by the employee towards the organisation and its values'.
 IES goes on to describe how the engaged employee behaves, and stresses the two-way nature of engagement: 'An engaged employee is aware of business context and works with colleagues to improve performance within the job for the benefit of the organisation.
-The organisation must work to develop and nurture engagement which requires a two-way relationship between employer and employee.' - Kenexa's definition (2012)8 is that engagement is 'the extent to which employees are motivated to contribute towards organizational success, and are willing to apply discretionary effort to accomplishing tasks important to the achievement of organizational goals'.
+The organisation must work to develop and nurture engagement which requires a two-way relationship between employer and employee.' - Kenexa's definition (2012)8 is that engagement is 'the extent to which employees are motivated to contribute towards organizational success, and are willing to apply